zilongwang-SMU/A00458589_MCDA5510/README.md

 Hi, I am Zilong Wang, a graduate student of MCDA in Saint Mary's University.
 Please contact me by zilong.wang1@smu.ca.
 My A number is A00458589.
-I want to explore how to integrate the use of AI and data analytics.
+I want to explore how to integrate AI and data analytics.